 The question now became, how long will be be without power.
 And what will we do to "make it" without power.
 The seminary was great and at 8pm Sunday night they threw together a quick dinner for anyone that needed it.
 (Joshua and I had eaten peanut butter and honey sandwiches but were thankful for some more food!)
 We took a walk and saw tons of branches and entire trees down.

 I decided to get into the camping spirit and break out the gas camp stove!
 We had some leftovers in the fridge that I was determined we were not going to throw away.
-So here I am heating up our leftovers that we were getting tired of eating by the end of Monday!
-But we did not throw any away!
-Our friends Brian and Kami let us put some food in their fridge too, so we saved the dairy and meat that I had just gotten grocery shopping.

 We ended up getting power back on Tuesday afternoon.
 Many of our friends though are still without power.
 I think it was estimated that 3000 power lines were damaged during this storm.
 And for some people that means that power will be restored maybe within 10 days!
 I started out this post by saying that we have been learning about being thankful to God for electricity.
 It is very easy to become accustomed to the convenience of having electricity and not think about what a blessing it it from God.
 But having it taken away for a brief time wakes you up to the fact that it is a mercy of God.
 We are thankful to have learned this lesson and are thankful that God has provided such a helpful things as electricity.
 We pray that our friends who are still waiting for power to come back on, would endure and persevere.
 Thank God today for all His blessings and His kindnesses, one of which is electricity!